 Invitations to the SPDAG to engage as follows:

 At least quarterly for the first two (2) years following the commencement of the consent and thereafter twice per year (in accordance with condition 3.4).
-These meetings may occur concurrently with SPDAG meetings required by consent [dredging consent no.].
+These meetings may occur concurrently with SPDAG meetings required by consent RM26-0055-DC.

 An annual strategic planning meeting with the Port of Tauranga Limited’s Chief Executive Officer and Chair of the Board of Directors (condition 1.3).